 Before you can receive an Algorand token, you have to opt in and enable it.
 To see how, visit: How do I opt in and enable Algorand tokens?

-How do I switch between networks?
+How do I choose between networks?

 Mobile